wuseal/JsonToKotlinClass/README.md

 $ ./gradlew buildPlugin
 ```

 And you're done!
-Go to directory `build/distributions` and you'll find `JsonToKotlinClass-x.x.zip`.
+Go to directory `build/distributions` and you'll find `JsonToKotlinClass-x.x.zip`, which can be installed via **Install plugin from disk...**.

 ### Contribute to This Repo